benjack795/solomon-reimp/README.md

 When run with LOADER/PLAYBACK set to 0, the systems will run for the specified amount of generations with the given population size.
 After this, it will save a seeded genotype (X_Y.csv) and other results files to the same location as the main file.

-With PLAYBACK set to 1, the systems will then prompt you for a seed(s), which you can then enter (this is represented as X in the previous line).
+With LOADER/PLAYBACK set to 1, the systems will then prompt you for a seed(s), which you can then enter (this is represented as X in the previous line).
 The systems should find the file and run your seed, displaying the behaviour in the ODE engine.
 Any queries contact me at benjack795@gmail.com.

 MAIN FILES
 ----------